 How to Start Step 2

 Take your puppy to the selected spot for environmental desensitization.
-We’ll discuss in more detail later where to take him.
-Let your puppy sniff around and interact with his environment until he is comfortable (more info on this below).
+Let your puppy sniff around and interact with his environment until he is comfortable.

 Once he’s sniffed around a bit and acclimated to his new surroundings, he should either sit and stare at you or begin offering different behaviors in order to get you to work with him.
-If you’ve done a good job with step #1 in preparing for your walk, your puppy should enjoy doing some kind of work with you.
 When your puppy begins showing interest in working with you, oblige him and give him the opportunity to earn his food.

 Continuing Step 2 With the Summer Brook Puppy